About the Scholarship

 For a detailed explanation of each section and additional guidance, refer to the Fulbright Application Components & Checklists

-• Transcripts (unofficial transcripts from every post-secondary institution)
+- Transcripts (official transcripts from every post-secondary institution)

 USC Campus Process

 USC juniors, seniors, graduate students and recent alumni (up to three years post-grad) are invited to apply through the USC Campus Process.
-Those that register through USC and apply the campus deadline and will receive feedback and evaluation with a faculty review committee.
+Those that show intent to apply through USC and submit a complete application by the campus deadline will receive feedback from a faculty Campus Evaluation Committee.
+Students currently enrolled in a USC program at the time of application should list USC as their institution rather than applying at-large.

-July 11, 2025: Deadline to Register Application to Apply Through USC
+July 10, 2026: Deadline to Show Intent to Apply Through USC

-The steps below are sufficient to register through USC.
+The steps below are sufficient to show intent to apply through USC.
 The online application saves as you go.

 In order to be moved forward to a Campus Evaluation & Feedback session, you must “lock” your complete Fulbright application and mark it as “Ready for Campus Review” through the online portal.